anbipa/DataDiscoveryFreyja/README.md

 - **MINIO_FOLDER_BENCHMARK**: The folder within the bucket where benchmark data is stored (e.g., `benchmark`).

 ### Volumes & Persistent Storage
-This tool supports two modes of file access:
-(1) local volumes using Docker bind mounts, and
-(2) external storage access via MinIO (LTS).
-#### Option 1: Using Docker Volumes (Local)
-The tool uses docker [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/) to allow users to provide their input files and access outputs.
-- **Input Volumes**:
-  1. The benchmark input volume is mounted to the container's `/app/benchmark` directory.
-Users can place their input files in this directory.
-- **Output Volume**: The output volume is mounted to the container's `/app/outputs` directory.
-The application will save its output files in this directory.
-#### Option 2: Using MinIO (LTS Integration)
-The tool also supports integration with Cyclops' Long-Term Storage (LTS) via a MinIO-compatible API.
+The tool supports integration with Cyclops' Long-Term Storage (LTS) via a MinIO-compatible API.
 This mode does not require local mounts and supports fully remote workflows.

 ### Network Configuration
+- The joinable ranking prediction service (modelling) listents on port 5100 for API requests.
-- In MinIO mode, the container must be connected to the Docker network that includes the MinIO instance (e.g., long-term-storage_default).
+- Regarding MinIO integration, the container must be connected to the Docker network that includes the MinIO instance (e.g., long-term-storage_default).

 ## Infrastructure Setup & Resource Allocation